Ani Cathedral

 Sign up for our newsletter to receive regular updates on our projects, stories from the field, upcoming events, and more!

-World Monuments Fund's work at Ani Cathedral has been made possible, in part, by support from ALIPH and The J.M.
-Kaplan Fund.
+World Monuments Fund's work at Ani Archaeological Site has been made possible, in part, by support from the U.S. Ambassadors Fund for Cultural Preservation (AFCP); the U.S. Embassy Ankara; The J.M.
+Kaplan Fund; ALIPH; Friends of Heritage Preservation; and Tianaderrah Foundation/Nellie and Robert Gipson.

 Join us in safeguarding significant places.